cloudneutral/cockroachdb-jdbc/cockroachdb-jdbc-demo/README.md

 java -jar target/cockroachdb-jdbc-demo.jar --help
 ```

-## Demo Workload
+## Workload Description

 The workload consists of reads and updates on a single `bank_account` table.
-There are two
-types of accounts: system and user accounts.
-The system accounts have an initial
+There are two types of accounts: system and user accounts.
+The system accounts
-balance which is distributed to the user accounts concurrently.
-There's heavy
+have an initial balance which is distributed to the user accounts concurrently.
-contention on the system accounts and less on the user accounts.
+Thus, the main contention point is on the system accounts and not so much on
+the user accounts.
+This particular anomaly is called P4 lost update, which is
+a write-write conflict prevented in 1SR but allowed in RC.

 If the workload runs to completion without any errors, the system account balances
-will be zero.
+will be drained to zero.

-SQL statements part of the `transferFunds` method that run concurrently:
+The SQL statements part of the `transferFunds` method executed concurrently:

 ```sql
 -- for each system account